Speedygeek/ZendeskApi_v2/README.md

 This is a client for [Zendesk's v2 REST api](http://developer.zendesk.com/documentation/rest_api/introduction.html).

-The client uses the Zendesk api however it is not supported by the zendesk for questions about the client please join our gitter room.
+The client uses the Zendesk api however it is not supported by the zendesk for questions about the client please feel to ask them in our [GitHub Discussions][discussions]

 If you have questions about your account or the api its self please contact the zendesk team at [api@zendesk.com](mailto:api@zendesk.com)